The Harvest of Hawthorne Lane

 The old man by the fire watched him disappear into the snow.
 “Just you and me tonight, old friend,” he muttered to the bottle, taking a long swallow.

 Fred had been watching number 17 Hawthorne Lane for weeks.
 The house had sat empty two years now, windows boarded, mail overflowing.
 Neighborhood gossip called it haunted—cold spots, footsteps, the usual bullshit.
 Fred almost laughed every time he heard it.
 Rich people and their games: spread a ghost story thick enough and nobody dares step foot on your property.
+It was a classic trick, a psychological fence that cost nothing and required no maintenance.
 Worked every time.
 Except on him.

 He turned onto Hawthorne.
 Even the homeless avoided this street; the glow from the mansions felt colder than the blizzard.
+The streetlights flickered, casting long, skeletal shadows across the pristine snow.
 Fred stuck to the shadows, moving from tree to tree, checking every curtained window for a twitch of movement.
 Nothing.
 Just snow and silence.

 He stopped at the iron gate, breath fogging in front of him.
 The house loomed three stories high, gables sharp against the swirling white.
-For a second the wind died, and the world went so quiet he could hear his own heartbeat.
+It looked like a hunched predator waiting for the storm to pass.
+For a second the wind died, and the world went so quiet he could hear his own heartbeat—a frantic, rhythmic drumming that felt too loud for the stillness.

 Fred smiled, pulled the slim jim from his coat, and slipped through the side gate like smoke.

-Fred hurried to the back of the mansion, moving like a shadow.
-He slipped his glass-cutting tools from his pocket, pressed the suction cup against the pane, and carved a perfect circle.
+He hurried to the back of the mansion, moving like a shadow.
+He slipped his glass-cutting tools from his pocket, his movements practiced and rhythmic.
+He pressed the suction cup against the pane, and carved a perfect circle.
 The glass sighed free.
 He reached through, fingers finding the latch, and eased the window open.
 No alarm.
 He counted to twenty, heart hammering against his ribs, then exhaled with a grin that felt too wide for his face.

 He slid inside, lean as a knife, and closed the window behind him.
+The air inside was stagnant, smelling of old dust and something metallic—like the scent of a copper penny on a wet tongue.
 The moment his back turned, there was a soft, deliberate click.
 He spun around.

 The window was gone.

-Just smooth wallpaper and darkness.
+Not just closed or locked.
+The entire frame had vanished.
+Where there had been glass and a view of the swirling snow, there was now only smooth, seamless wallpaper, patterned with fading roses that seemed to pulse in the dark.
 He clawed at the wall, nails scraping plaster, panic rising like bile.
 As a burglar, you always secure the exit first.
 Rule one.
 He’d broken it, and now the house had swallowed him.

 He froze.

-A voice whispered right against his ear, warm breath that smelled of nothing at all.
+A voice whispered right against his ear, warm breath that smelled of nothing at all—no mint, no tobacco, just the absence of scent.

 “Answer the damn phone.”

 Fred jumped, a whimper escaping before he could choke it back.
-“Who’s there?” he hissed, spinning in circles.
+“Who’s there?” he hissed, spinning in circles, his hands fanning out in the dark.

-A laugh crackled through the line, wet and ancient.
+A laugh crackled through the line, wet and ancient, like water bubbling through a narrow pipe.
 “No one enters here and leaves whole.”

 He did.

 His index finger was gone.
-Not bleeding—gone.
-The skin smooth, as if it had never existed.
+Not bleeding—just gone.
+The skin was smooth and pale, as if it had never existed.
 The stump didn’t even hurt.
 It felt… old.
+He touched the spot where the joint should have been, but his skin felt like cold marble.
+There was no scar, no trauma, just a perfect, terrifying absence.

-The voice purred.
+The voice purred through the receiver.
 “More will follow.
 A toe.
 An ear.
-Maybe a leg, so I can watch you drag yourself across my floors.”
+Maybe a leg, so I can watch you drag yourself across my floors like a wounded dog.”

 “What do you want?”
-Sweat soaked his collar.
+Sweat soaked his collar, turning the cold air into a damp shroud.

 “What you cherish most.”